-Your branding and company logo design is the face of your business.
-It should be the mark the represents what your company stands for.
-As such, you need to ensure that you work with reputable logo designers.
-You don’t need to be a designer yourself but by understanding what makes a logo effective, you will have confidence working with a designer and be able to evaluate the designs and provide constructive feedback.
-Here are the four fundamentals of great logo design.
+Your logo is the face and personality of your business.
+It should be the mark that represents what your company stands for.
+As such, you need to ensure that you work with reputable designers.
+You don’t need to be a designer yourself, but by understanding what makes a logo effective, you will have confidence working with a designer and be able to evaluate the designs and provide constructive feedback.
+Here are characteristics of a good logo.

 The Nike logo.
 It’s about as simple as a logo can get, but it’s iconic, timeless and unforgettable.
-It has become one of the most recognizable brand logos in the world.
 The concept is rooted in Greek mythology.
 The Nike is the Winged Goddess of Victory.
-The logo is derived from the goddess’ wing,’ swoosh’, which symbolizes the sound of speed, movement, power and motivation.
+The swoosh is derived from the goddess’ wing, which symbolizes the sound of speed, movement, power and motivation.

 - Readable at any size.

 - Works in color and black and white.

 The best logo design centers around a single attribute that is relevant to your prospects and your industry.
 The message should be relevant and resonant to your audience.
 A childcare center would likely choose a logo that is colorful and fun, while a law firm should consider a traditional logo with a confident color scheme.
 This may seem obvious, but it’s worth emphasizing because it is critical to your brand image.
 Again, consider the logos, above.
 They are all relevant to their industry and relevant to their audience.